tiepdotme/blog.just2us.com/_posts/2020-01-18-beware-of-constipation-in-children-it-can-lead-to-encopresis.markdown

 And the major cause is prolong constipation.

-Here's what happened when children, _or anyone_, who forgets to clear their bowels:
+Here's what happened when children, _or anyone_, who forget to clear their bowels:

-- more stool collect in the lower intestine/colon
+- more stool is collected in the lower intestine/colon
 - colon stretches more and more, and loses the urge to pass bowel
 - looser stool higher up leaks down, and small amount leaks out
-- as time goes on, child is less aware, and pass the entire bowel
+- as time goes on, child is less aware, and unknowingly pass the entire bowel

 So for parents, it is important to prevent constipation.
-While [Baby Log](https://just2us.com/babylog) is useful for the initiate diaper stage, it is still useful to track post-diaper stage.
+While [Baby Log](https://just2us.com/babylog) is useful for the initiate diaper stage, it is still useful to track _post-diaper_ stage.

-Or we have another app -- [Poo Keeper](https://just2us.com/pookeeper) -- that tracks specifically for poop, including taking a photo of it (useful for analysis by doctors), and reminders.
+Or we have another app -- [Poo Keeper](https://just2us.com/pookeeper) -- that tracks specifically for poops, including taking photos of it (useful for analysis by doctors), and helpful reminders.